 Step three:

-Once the pasta is cooked and drained, transfer it to a large pan and pour the sauce over top of the noodles and stir well to combine.
+Once the pasta is cooked and drained, transfer the cooked pasta to a large pan, large skillet or large pot on the stovetop on low-medium heat and pour the sauce over top of the noodles and stir well to combine.

 Step four: